Documentation

 What is EnergyAS?

-EnergyAS creates a verifiable, on-chain record of energy data that anyone can audit.
-It serves as the open standard for on-chain energy reporting — a shared foundation for tokenization, carbon accounting, REC issuance, and any future energy application.
+EnergyAS creates a permanent, tamper-proof record of energy data that anyone can audit.
+Think of it as a public notary for energy readings: once a measurement is submitted, it's traceable, attributable, and can never be quietly altered.
+It serves as an open standard for energy reporting — a shared foundation for asset tokenization, carbon accounting, REC issuance, and any future energy application that needs trusted data.

 Key Features

-• Fully permissionless — no central gatekeeper, no KYC required
+• Open access — no central gatekeeper, no approval process required

-• Batch reporting via EAS multiAttest() — submit many readings in one transaction
+• Batch reporting — submit many readings in a single transaction via EAS multiAttest()

-• Optional IPFS metadata — anchor audit PDFs, IoT exports, or certifier records
+• Evidence attachment — anchor audit PDFs, IoT exports, or certifier records to each submission via IPFS or any URI

 Built on EAS

-The Ethereum Attestation Service (EAS) is a permissionless protocol for making and verifying on-chain statements.
-EnergyAS extends EAS with a custom resolver that validates energy attestation business logic — who can attest, what data structure is valid, and how readings are recorded.
+The Ethereum Attestation Service (EAS) is an open protocol for making and verifying on-chain statements.
+EnergyAS extends EAS with a custom resolver that enforces energy-specific business logic: who can submit data, what the data structure must look like, and how readings are recorded and accumulated.

-Because EnergyAS is built on EAS, it can be deployed on any EVM-compatible chain where EAS is available.
+Because EnergyAS is built on EAS, it can run on any EVM-compatible network where EAS is available.
+The EAS layer handles the cryptographic signing and storage; EnergyAS adds the domain-specific rules on top.

 Use Cases

-• Energy Project Tokenization — tokenize generation assets backed by verified on-chain data
+• Energy Asset Financing — back tokenized generation assets with verified on-chain production data

 • Energy Consumption Certification — certify consumption records for regulatory compliance

-• Carbon Footprint Measurement — calculate real emissions from verified attestations
+• Carbon Footprint Measurement — calculate real emissions from independently verifiable records

 • REC Issuance — issue Renewable Energy Certificates backed by on-chain generation proofs